 Poland / Rzeczpospolita Polska – Let’s explore here

-The South of Poland is full of hills and mountains, which it shares with Slovakia.
-The Carpathian mountain range, and in particular the Tatra Mountains, between Poland and Slovakia, are both spectacular and beautiful to behold.
+The south of Poland is absolutely spectacular – full of hills and mountains, which it shares with Slovakia.
+The Carpathian mountain range, and in particular the Tatra Mountains, between Poland and Slovakia, are beautiful to behold.
 The highest point is Mount Rysy in the Tatra mountains, at 8,205 ft (2,501m) above sea level.
-Everywhere else in Poland there are vast plains filled with agricultural land taking up the central and Northern parts towards the Baltic Sea.
-The long coast to the north is full of sand dunes, spits and lagoons.

-It’s a relatively large country, which takes quite some time to travel across and through.
-The population is quite sizeable too (38 million in 2022), particularly in relation to most of its neighbours – and you can sense the increase in numbers everywhere you go.
-There are also an enormous amount of churches – many of which appear to be fairly new – almost 90% of the population claims to be Christian.
+It’s a relatively large country; slightly bigger than Italy; which takes quite some time to travel across and through.
+The population is quite sizeable too (38 million in 2022), particularly in relation to some of its Baltic neighbours – and you can sense the increase in numbers everywhere you go.

 It has an incredibly rich and varied history that has impacted all of Europe and beyond.
 It’s been a Kingdom since the middle ages, and along with Lithuania, it was a great power in those times, establishing Europe’s first constitution.
-The invasion of Poland by the Nazi’s sparked World War II and its Solidarity movement helped reestablish it as a country – separate from the Soviet Union – in 1989.
+The invasion of Poland by the Nazis sparked World War II and its Solidarity movement helped reestablish it as a country – separate from the Soviet Union – in 1989.

 The people are some of the friendliest in Europe that we met!
 We love Poland!

-Lake Morskie Oko in Poland
+The mountain reflected in Lake Morskie Oko in Poland

 Copyright © letsexplorehere.com